-We hope that your Austrian jobs search has been successful and you obtained the Austrian visa too.
-So, if your Austrian cover letter and Austrian CV are ready, you may distribute them to your future employers and start preparing for an Austrian interview.
+We hope that your search for work in Saudi Arabia has been successful and you have the Saudi visa with Saudi work visa/work permit.
+So, if your Saudi cover letter and Saudi CV are ready, you may distribute them to your future employers and start preparing for the Saudi interview.

 Good luck with your work in Saudi Arabia!